Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **application** - Reference to the owning element.
 * **source** - Allows referencing a [target data object](#data-object).
+* **sourceAlias** - The alias for the source entity, required to have multiple associations between the same entities.
+The name should reflect the cardinality on the source side (singular or plural forms) depending on the relationship type.
+As with all names mixed case is preferred, for example `personAddresses`.
 * **target** - Allows referencing a [source data object](#data-object).
+* **targetAlias** - The alias for the target entity, required to have multiple associations between the same entities.
+The name should reflect the cardinality on the target side (singular or plural forms) depending on the relationship type.
+As with all names mixed case is preferred, for example `personAddresses`.
+Furthermore it is possible to use multiple field names separated by a comma with a space char in order to join entities with multiple keys.

 #### Join relationship